OfficeDev/teams-toolkit/templates/bot/js/notification-restify/README.md

 | `local.settings.json` | Azure Functions settings for local debugging |
 | `package.json` | NPM package file |

-# Customizing the business logic
+# Customize your application

 By default the application registers a route with `restify`.
 When a request is made to this route, the application will send a notification to Teams.

 This section outlines some customization you can do to adopt the application for your needs.

-## Customizing the event source
+## Customize the event source

 By default Teams Toolkit scaffolds a single `restify` entry point in `src/index.js`.
 When a HTTP request is sent to this entry point, the default implementation sends a hard-coded Adaptive Card to Teams.